What is Healthy Campus?

 - Achieve health equity, eliminate disparities and improve the health of the entire campus community.

 - Promote quality of life, healthy development and positive health behaviors.

 Part of our approach to Healthy Campus is ensuring that we have the most up to date data in regards to our student's health needs.
 We have previously participated in Boynton's Health Survey in 2008, 2011 and 2013.
 Starting in 2017, Metropolitan State has participated in the National College Health Assessment, which is a partner of the American College Health Association.
 For more information on survey results, please contact Healthcare and Wellness Services.

 By being an institutional member, Metropolitan State has the ability to connect with other like-minded colleges and universities to assist us in becoming even more successful in providing our students with health and wellness initiatives.
-To find out more information about the American College Health Association or Healthy Campus 2020 please visit:
+To find out more information visit the American College Health Association site.